SR2CNN: Zero-Shot Learning for Signal Recognition: Experiments and Results

+In order to better make a transverse comparision, we compute two extra indicators, average total accuracy in \experiment~scenario and also average known accuracy in completely supervised learning, shown as italics in Table \ref{table:2}.
 On the whole, the results are promising and excellent.
-However, we have to admit that \experiment~learning somewhat incurs a little bit performance loss as compared with the fully supervised model, especially reflected in the class AM-DSB among all modulations, while reflected in dataset 2016.10B compared with other two datasets.
+However, we have to admit that \experiment~learning somewhat incurs a little bit performance loss as compared with the fully supervised model.
+Looking vertically, among all modulations, the performance loss especially occurs in the class AM-DSB.
+While looking horizontally among all datasets, the performance loss especially occurs in dataset 2016.10B.
 After all, when losing sight of the two unknown classes, \deepmodel~can only acquire a segment of the intact knowledge that shall be totally learned in a supervised case.
-It is this imperfection that presumably leads to a fluctuation (better or worse) on each class's accuracy when compared with supervised learning.
+It is this imperfection that presumably leads to an apparent variation on each class's accuracy when compared with supervised learning.
 Among these classes, the poorest victim is always AM-DSB, with considerable portion of its samples rejected as unknown ones.
 Besides, the features, especially those of the unknown classes, among these three datasets are not exactly in the same difficulty levels of learning.
-Some unknown features may even be akin to those known ones, which can consequently cause confusions in the discrimination tasks.
+Some unknown features may even be similar to those known ones, which can consequently cause confusions in the discrimination tasks.
 It is no doubt that these uncertainties and differences in the feature domain matter a lot.
 Take 2016.10B, compared with its two counterparts, it emanates the greatest loss (more than 10\%) on average accuracy (both total and known), and also a pair of inferior true rates.
 Moreover, it is indeed the single case, where both two unknown classes are separately identified into two isotopic classes.

-It is obvious that average accuracy strongly depends on the weighted true rate (WTR), i.e., the clearer for the discrimination between known and unknown, the more accurate for the further classification and identification.
+It is obvious that average accuracy strongly depends on the weighted true rate (WTR).
+Since the clearer for the discrimination between known and unknown, the more accurate for the further classification and identification.
 Therefore, to better study this discrimination ability, we depict Fig. \ref{figure:2} to elucidate its variation trends regarding discrimination coefficient ($\lambda_1$).
 At the same time, we introduce a new concept \textit{discrimination interval} as an interval where the weighted true rate is always greater than 80\%.
 The width of the above interval is used to help quantify this discrimination ability.